tamarasaurus/chatty/README.md

 # chatty
-realtime websockets chat inspired by 2000s ICQ. you can chat in real-time, everybody can see what you write before hitting enter, and maximum 20 concurrent users.
+realtime websockets chat inspired by 2000s ICQ. you can chat in real-time, everybody can see what you write before hitting enter, and maximum 20 concurrent users. only messages from the last 5 minutes are kept.

 ![intro](https://user-images.githubusercontent.com/1336344/38470062-09ac36cc-3b5e-11e8-950a-daaedc26bff2.png)